Result

 Taxable HRA: ₹20,000 − ₹13,000 = ₹7,000

 In this example, even though the employer pays ₹20,000 as HRA, only ₹13,000 is tax-free.
 The remaining ₹7,000 per month (₹84,000 per year) gets added to taxable income.
-If this employee were in the 30% tax bracket under the old regime, claiming the ₹13,000 monthly exemption would save approximately ₹48,360 per year in taxes (including cess).
+Thus, if this employee falls in the 30% income tax slab under the old regime, the ₹13,000 monthly exemption saves approximately ₹48,360 per year in taxes — calculated as ₹13,000 × 12 months × 31.2% (30% tax + 4% cess).

 Metro vs Non-Metro HRA Rules